Aosdána

 Aosdána (/iːsˈdɑːnə/ eess-DAW-nə, /ga/; from aos dána, 'people of the arts') is an Irish association or academy of artists, each of whom must have produced a distinguished body of work of genuine originality.
-It was created in 1981 by the country's Arts Council on the initiative of a group of writers with support from the Taoiseach.
-Membership, which is by invitation from current members, is limited to 250 individuals; before 2005 it was limited to 200.
-Its steering body is a committee of 10, called the Toscaireacht.
+It was created in 1981 by the country's Arts Council on the initiative of a group of writers with support from the Taoiseach (prime minister).
+Membership, which is by invitation from current members, is limited to 250 individuals; before 2005, it was limited to 200.
+Its steering body is a committee of ten called the Toscaireacht.

 Formation

-Aosdána was originally set up by the Arts Council, on the suggestion of writer Anthony Cronin, with support from the Taoiseach, Charles Haughey, well known for his support for the Arts, although Fintan O'Toole has argued that this also served to deflect criticism of Haughey's political actions.
+Aosdána was originally set up by the Arts Council, on the suggestion of writer Anthony Cronin, with support from Charles Haughey, the Taoiseach.
+Fintan O'Toole said that this served to deflect criticism of Haughey's political actions.
 The first 89 members were chosen by the Arts Council.

 Membership

-The process of induction relies entirely on members proposing new members, with a system of selective voting used to filter applications.
-Applications by artists themselves are not allowed.
+Members propose new members, with a system of selective voting used to filter applications.

 Stipend (Cnuas)

-Some members of Aosdána resident in Ireland receive a stipend, called the Cnuas (/ga/, lit. 'collect, store'; a gift of financial aid put aside for the purpose of support), from the Arts Council of Ireland.
-This stipend is intended to allow recipients to work full-time at their art.
+Some members of Aosdána resident in Ireland receive a stipend, called the Cnuas (/ga/, lit. 'collect, store', financial aid from the Arts Council of Ireland intended to allow recipients to work full-time at their art.
 The value of the Cnuas in 2021 was €20,180 (about £17,000 or US$23,000), having been around €17,000 for some years before that.

-The poet Pearse Hutchinson, a member of Aosdána, described it as "a miracle and a godsend" that allowed him to continue writing at a time when he might have had to give up.
-Composer Roger Doyle has also spoken about the difference it made: "I was elected to Aosdána in 1986.
-This gave me a small stipend from the Government each year, which enabled me to devote all my time to composing.
-This changed my life for the better and I have composed non-stop since then."

 Honour - Saoi

 The title of Saoi (lit. "wise one") is a national honour that members of Aosdána can bestow upon a fellow member.
 No more than seven living members (previously five) can be so honoured at one time.
 The honour is conferred by the President of Ireland in a ceremony during which a gold torc is placed around the neck of the recipient by the President.

-As of February 2025, the current living Saoithe were:
+As of February 2025 the Saoithe were: